Iraqi Americans: Muslims

-The Iraqi Muslims who migrated from Iraq are mostly of the Sunni Arabs, 75% and 10% are Sunni Kurds and Sunni Turkmen, most of them emigrated after the invasion of Iraq, and some emigrated starting from the thirties of the last century.
+The Iraqi Muslims who migrated from Iraq are mostly of the Sunni Arabs, 75% and 10% are Sunni Kurds and Sunni Turkmen, most of them emigrated after the invasion of Iraq, and some emigrated starting from the 1930s.
 As for the Shiites, they are not less than 10%.

 Christians

-The Iraqi Christians who migrated from Iraq are mainly Assyrians (Chaldo-Assyrians).
+The Iraqi Christians who migrated from Iraq are mainly Assyrians (also known as Chaldo-Assyrians).
 They have large populations in Michigan (the majority in Detroit), Illinois, New York, New Jersey and California.
 Many began migrating to the United States after the Assyrian genocide during World War I. There are also some Iraqi Armenian Christians in the U.S.

 Over half of the 64,000 Iraqi Americans in Michigan are Christian.

 Mandaeans

-Several thousand Mandaean Iraqis currently live in the United States.
+Several thousand Iraqi Mandaeans currently live in the United States.
 The majority live in Detroit, Michigan with communities in Chicago, Illinois (esp. in a section called Little Iraq); Worcester, Massachusetts; Paterson, New Jersey (Little Ramallah section); Long Island, New York; Houston, Texas; and perhaps in the largest Iraqi-American communities of Los Angeles, California; Orange County, California (Little Arabia in Anaheim, California) and San Diego, California.